 Shmokey’s does the best BBQ in London.
 Period.
 If you’re vegetarian, vegan or not a huge fan of meat, skip this place.
 But if you like sweet ribs, tender steak sandwiches and juicy pulled pork, this is the place for you.
 I like to round out my meal with a glass bottle of coke.
 Plus, the owners are incredibly sweet (or maybe I just go there too often…).

-It’s no secret that I love tea and I love coffee and I especially love to enjoy these beverages in cozy and quirky cafes.
+It’s no secret I have a hot beverages problem, and I especially love to enjoy coffee and tea in cozy and quirky cafes.
 I should note that all of these places also do lunch, so you can spend ages in these cafes without getting hungry.

 Located on the second floor of the market, this place has a great collection of loose leaf teas.
 Grab some food from the first floor, then head up to grab seating outside the Tea Haus and enjoy some tea with your meal.
 There are so many teas to choose from that it can be overwhelming – the staff are very friendly and know the teas well, so tell them what you like or don’t like and they’ll give some recommendations and let you smell the teas before you choose.
 This is one of my all-time favourite places for studying or catching up with friends.